transientskp/tkp/documentation/source/tools/pyse.rst

 this file with that produced by ``--residuals`` above should total the input image.

+If the ``--skymodel`` option is given, a skymodel file suitable for use with BBS will be generated.
+It is named according to the input filename with the extension changed to ``.skymodel``.

+If the ``--csv`` option is given, a comma-separated list of sources will be written to file.
+It is named according to the input filename with the extension changed to ``.csv``.

+If the ``--deblend`` option is specified, ``pyse`` will attempt to separate composite sources into multiple components and fit each one independently.
+The number of subthresholds used in this process can be specified using the ``--deblend-thresholds`` argument.
+Refer to Spreeuw's thesis for a detailed description of the algorithm used.

 ``--bmaj``, ``--bmin`` and ``--bpa`` specify the shape of the restoring beam.
 They are equivalent to the ``BMAJ``, ``BMIN`` and ``BPA`` FITS headers.
 Normally, the code will read the beam shape from the image metadata; however,